Shmdtalha/mycursesTUI/README.md

 # MyCurses: A Refactored TUI Library

 MyCurses is a refactored variant of the ncurses TUI library, focusing on removing anti-patterns from the C++ interface.
-It keeps the core functionality of ncurses while improvingmake ins maintainability.
+It keeps the core functionality of ncurses while improving its maintainability.

 ## Build Instructions